-Cape Otway Lightstation is considered Australia's most significant lighthouse... read more.
+Cape Otway Lightstation is considered Australia's most significant lighthouse and is also known as the 'Beacon of Hope''... read more.

 1140 Lightstation Road, Cape Otway, VIC, 3233

-Cape Otway Lightstation is considered Australia’s most significant lighthouse.
+Cape Otway Lightstation is considered Australia’s most significant lighthouse and is also known as the ‘Beacon of Hope”.
 The light established in 1848 is perched on towering sea cliffs 90 metres above where Bass Straight and the Southern Ocean collide.